ufo/filefinder/readme.txt

 more precise query string as an exclusion filter.
 For this purpose please see the section below about regular expressions.

+"Show filtered paths":
+Sometimes you might wonder if any files are missing in the expected result list, either due to inaccurate exclusion filters, "hidden" file attribute or insufficient access rights.
+If you enable this option, which you can also toggle in the left bottom corner of the directory search dialog, then all of these files will be shown too (red = hidden or access denied, blue = excluded by filter).

+"Bypass file system redirection":
+If you ever tried on a 64 bit Windows navigating via a file dialog of a 32 bit application (like N++) into the "native" system32 folder, then you surely know that you fail.
+As for technical reasons this is not possible without an expensive workaround, FileFinder provides an approach to do so by executing an included small 64 bit binary (".../plugins/FileFinder/FileSelectDialog.exe").
+So since this results in a short delay of a second or two, you shouldn't really enable this options if you don't intend to ever search anything in the system32 folder.
+As this is a 64 bit issue, the check box is disabled on a 32 bit windows.

 "Maximum history length":
 Don't remember a higher amount of closed file paths than defined.